what is a material handler?

 The size of the company and the industry in which it operates are other factors.
 For instance, the complexity of a job in a busy industry hub can result in a better salary than a job in a small warehouse.

 Would you like to know what a material handler earns?
 Where the highest salaries are paid to material handlers?
-Then check out this salary page and find out all about the salary of a material handler in the USA.
+Then check out this salary comparison tool and find out all about the salary of a material handler in the USA.

 types of material handlers